Povaz/LorenzoIlMagnifico/src/main/java/it/polimi/ingsw/pc34/README.md

   * Game board is situated at your left, showing all the Family Member that were used by all the players;
   * Your player board is situated at your bottom-right, showing your cards, resources, family member not used and points;
   * At your top-right you can see:
-    + The Request window: here are displayed Turn Number and what player is in turn.
-Here you can also Pass your turn or Place/Activate/Exchange a leader card*;
+    + The Request window: here are displayed Turn Number and what player is in turn and there will be asked questions about your actions during the game.
+Here you can also Pass your turn or Place/Activate/Exchange a leader card;
     + The Chat window: here are displayed in red the error messages and you can send messages to the other players and read other players' messages;
-    + The LeaderCard window: here are display your leader cards
+    + The LeaderCard window: here are display your leader cards and moving your mouse on them, you can see their status (In hand, Placed, Activated);
+    + The Player window: here you can click on a player's username in order to change the player board you want to see, but keep in mind, you can move only your Family Member;
+  * In order to Activate/Place/Exchange a leader card, press on the arrow near Pass button and choose your card.
+- If you do not complete your action clicking on Pass button, timer will expires and it will be notified on your screen.
+Clicking on your screen will take you to the Login Window;
+- If the game finishes, the name of the winner will be displayed on the screen and clicking on it will take you to the Login Window.